 Bookings & Communications Manager

-Alli is based in Mansfield and manages all the enrolments, social media & relationships with school and community groups for Mittagundi.
+Belinda is based on the beautiful Mornington Peninsula and manages all the enrolments, social media and relationships with school and community groups for Mittagundi.

 Belinda attended Mittagundi many years ago as a young person and it sparked a love of the outdoors that has led her on many fabulous adventures around the world.
 Belinda has a background in IT and Finance and these days three young children keep life busy, fun and filled with laughs.
 She loves camping, hiking with her family and photography and is truly passionate about Mittagundi.